nicolasfauchereau/Auckland_Python_Workshop/README.md

   + The basics of the main data structures in Pandas: the **Series** and the **Dataframe**
   + How to read from / write to common data files (csv, excel, space delimited, tab delimited etc).
 It will include how to read from a list of e.g. csv files, and concatenating their data in a Dataframe
   + How to manipulate tabular data in Pandas, from selecting rows / columns to more sophisticated conditional indexing
-  + How to perform complex queries and assignements on Pandas Dataframes
+  + How to perform complex queries and assignments on Pandas Dataframes
   + How to perform **groupby** operations (*split / apply / combine*)
   + How to deal with Missing Values

-  One of the strenths of Pandas is its ability to store, and perform sophisticated operations on, **time-series**: i.e. data that is indexed by dates, dates and times, timestamps, etc. In the second part of the Pandas tutorial we will focus on **time-series manipulation in Pandas**.
+  One of the strengths of Pandas is its ability to store, and perform sophisticated operations on, **time-series**: i.e. data that is indexed by dates, dates and times, timestamps, etc. In the second part of the Pandas tutorial we will focus on **time-series manipulation in Pandas**.
 In particular we'll see:

   + how to read in and correctly parse files containing date / time information